No results for ""

 Left: A scatter plot of outcome versus covariate with sample mean prediction lines.
 Right: A density plot of errors relative to control mean, showing large variance.

-Predicting the observations in the treatment and control arms with, respectively, the sample means and results in a large variance for the errors, as illustrated in the plot on the right above.
+Predicting the observations in the treatment and control variations with, respectively, the sample means and results in a large variance for the errors, as illustrated in the plot on the right above.

 Left: A scatter plot of outcome versus covariate with regression prediction lines.
 Right: A density plot of errors relative to the control regression prediction, showing smaller variance.